nicklockwood/Euclid/README.md

 # Rendering

-It's all very well creating interesting 3D geometry, but you probably want to actually *do something* with it.
+After creating some 3D shapes, you probably want to actually *display* them.

 Most of the Euclid library is completely self-contained, with no dependencies on any particular rendering technology or framework.
 However, when running on iOS or macOS you can take advantage of Euclid's built-in SceneKit integration.
 This is demonstrated in the Example app included with the project.